Natural Burials at Sharpham Meadow

 With stunning views of the River Dart and across the South Hams Area of Outstanding Natural Beauty, Sharpham Meadow Natural Burial Ground offers an ecological alternative to traditional burial or cremation and is open to all - regardless of faith or local residency, whether you are using a funeral director or not, having a religious ceremony, a secular ceremony, or no ceremony at all.

-The site is open and you can visit anytime in daylight hours.
+The site is open daily and you can visit anytime in daylight hours.
+There is a compost toilet.

 Finding a Funeral Director